bmatcuk/doublestar/README.md

 directory, the rest of the parent directory will be skipped.

 GlobWalk ignores file system errors such as I/O errors reading directories.
-GlobWalk may return ErrBadPattern, reporting that the pattern is malformed.
+GlobWalk may return `ErrBadPattern`, reporting that the pattern is malformed.
 Additionally, if the callback function `fn` returns an error, GlobWalk will exit immediately and return that error.